Pippadi/combadge/hardware/pcb/README.md

 ## The rest

 Major components used are more-or-less finalized.
 PCB footprints are chosen to be as large as possible where applicable, to facilitate hand-soldering.
-Both the battery and speaker are assumed to be soldered to the board with wires.
+Both the battery and speaker are assumed to be connected to the board with wires.